 A change in a material’s temperature will also result in a change in its heat energy.
 Different materials, however, will have a different change in heat energy for a given change in temperature.

-Download the attached file to see the full instructions for the Specific Heat Capacity: Solids experiment (requires log in).
+Download the file below for full instructions for the Specific Heat Capacity: Solids experiment (requires log in).